qgis/QGIS-Documentation/source/docs/user_manual/print_composer/managing_composer.rst

 It helps you add new print composer, duplicate an existing one, rename or delete it.
 To open the composer manager dialog, click on the |mActionComposerManager| :sup:`Composer Manager` button in the toolbar or choose :menuselection:`Composer --> Composer Manager`.
-It can also be reached from the main window of |qg| with :menuselection:`Project --> Composer Manager`.
+It can also be reached from the main window of QGIS with :menuselection:`Project --> Composer Manager`.